What kind of animal is a sheep? An updated explanation of its characteristics, ecology, and habitat

 What is the history of sheep?

-In fact, evidence has been found that humans were already breeding sheep as livestock during the Neolithic period.
-It is said that they probably became domesticated around 7000-6000 BC, when the Mesopotamian civilization developed.
-The ancestors of sheep are probably Mongolian, Indian, and Mediterranean.
+In fact, there is evidence that sheep were already being bred and domesticated by humans in the Neolithic period.
+It is believed that they were domesticated around 7000-6000 BC, when the Mesopotamian civilization developed.
+The ancestors of sheep are thought to be Mongolia, India, and the Mediterranean.
+They are an animal that has adapted to the same human society.
+There is also a high demand for sheep in Japan.

 Why did sheep become livestock?